gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Yup," Gumption confirmed.
 "What's it do?"

-The old turtle shook his head.
+The old tortoise shook his head.
 "I don't know for sure,
 but I've heard of such things.
 If a bot's got one of these on it,